wastefactory/dungeons-dragons/README.md

 > npm install
 ```

-This will install the local dependencies.
+This will install all dependencies.

 #### Local webpack dev server
 To start the local webpack development server: